AndreWohnsland/CocktailBerry/docs/addons.md

     The installation of additional packages required for the addon must also be handled be the user or the provided addon.
     Usually, the addon provider should deliver an installation or setup guide for the addon.

-The extension for addons was made, so that there is not big feature creep within the main application.
+The extension for addons was made, so that there is no big feature creep within the main application.
 This would cause more and more optional settings, which most user are not interested in.
 With addons users will get the best base experience with CocktailBerry, but can easy extent it to their own taste.